• Skip to primary navigation

 • Wrap the cake tin in the foil tightly, so the foil comes up the sides of the tin.

-• Place the cake tin in a roasting tray and place in the oven on the rack (bottom or middle rack).
+• Place the cake tin in a roasting tray and place it in the oven on the rack (bottom or middle rack).

 • Pour boiling water in the roasting tray, around the cake tin.
 You'll need about 1 inch of water.
-Ensure the water doesn't go above the foil, otherwise water may seep into the cake tin.
+Ensure the water doesn't go above the foil, otherwise, water may seep into the cake tin.

 boiling water